 Your monthly mortgage payment is another minimum.
 And just as with your down payment, you can make a one-time or recurring monthly payment above what is required.

 One popular method is adding an amount equal to one-twelfth of your monthly payment so that by the end of the year you’ll have made an additional payment.
-You can even formalize this method by opting for a bi-weekly payment schedule.

 Just make sure the over-payment is applied to the principal and not the interest.